MateusMota/etplusvam/README.md

 After of installation/configured of EyeX interface, is necessary download the Microsoft Visual Studio, then follow the steps of EyeX setting , according the "Walkthrough: setting up a C/C++ project for the EyeX C API " tutorial ( http://developer.tobii.com/walkthrough-setting-cc-project-eyex-c-api/ ).
 Is avaiable to EyeX a C/C++ library and examples codes to data collection.
 To collect data, it was used a "MinimalGazeDataStream" code (developer.tobii.com/c-sample-walk-minimalgazedatastream/) with some changes present in file MinimalGazeDataStream.txt .

 The next step is configure the visual stimuli experiment in Psychopy (http://www.psychopy.org/) using the visual_attention.psyexp.
-The images created in this experiment for calibration was generated using OpenCV (http://opencv.org/), the others images was used from the Google database (warmup) and from Toyama database (http://ivc.univ-nantes.fr/en/databases/IRCCyN_IVC_Toyama_LCD/)
+The images created in this experiment for calibration was generated using OpenCV (http://opencv.org/), the others images was used from the Google database (warmup) and from Toyama database (http://ivc.univ-nantes.fr/en/databases/IRCCyN_IVC_Toyama_LCD/).
+It is also important, to experiment compilation, change the images path and use the csv file containing the experiment conditions.